Baked Figs with Gorgonzola, Walnuts, and Honey

 Storage

-Baked figs are best when freshly made.
-If there are leftovers, you can store them in the fridge for up to 1 day in an airtight container and reheat them quickly in the oven or air fryer.
+Roasted figs are best when freshly made.
+If there are leftovers, you can store them in the fridge for up to 1 day in an airtight container and quickly reheat them in the oven or air fryer.

 Tips

-You can choose either sweet or spicy gorgonzola, depending on the intensity of flavor you prefer.
+You can choose between sweet or spicy gorgonzola, depending on the intensity of flavor you prefer.

 Add a few drops of balsamic vinegar for an even more aromatic contrast.

-If you want to make the recipe richer, add a few slices of prosciutto crudo after cooking.
+If you want to make the recipe richer, add some slices of prosciutto after cooking.

 With other cheeses: instead of gorgonzola, you can use brie, taleggio, or creamy goat cheese.